adimchimma/rocq-domain-theory/docs/migration-notes.md

 **New:** All axioms eliminated.
-The pointwise sup of a chain of continuous functions `c : chain (D ⇒ E)` is defined as `λ x. sup (map_chain (λ f. f x) c)`, and continuity of this pointwise sup is proved in `theory/FunctionSpaces.v`.
+The pointwise sup of a chain of continuous functions `c : chain (D ⇒ E)` is defined as `λ x. sup (map_chain (λ f. f x) c)`, and continuity of this pointwise sup is proved in `theory/FunctionSpaces.v` (878 lines).
 This requires:
 1. That the family `λ f. f x` is monotone in `f` for fixed `x`.
 2. That the pointwise sup of continuous functions is continuous (the key lemma, using Scott-continuity of each `f` in the chain and the